ExoSpaceLabs/hardrt/README.md

   P1->>P1: T15 running
   P1->>P1: T16 running
 ```
-NOTE: Wil replace with Drawio
+NOTE: Will replace with Drawio

 Explanation:
 - In RR, each task keeps the CPU for its slice, then a handoff occurs at the next tick boundary.